ramiyappan/crewai-experiments/README.md

 ## 📝 Blog Post

-An accompanying Medium blog post will be published that provides detailed explanations and insights into the implementations shown in these notebooks.
+An accompanying [Medium blog post](https://medium.com/@ramiyappan98/creating-your-first-ai-agent-using-crewai-ce561678055f) has been published that provides detailed explanations and insights into the implementations shown in these notebooks.
 The blog post will cover:
 - Core concepts of agentic architectures
 - Best practices for implementing CrewAI
 - Real-world applications and use cases